1.1. What is the purpose of this document?

 If you are resident in the EU, this will include the European General Data Protection Regulation (“GDPR”) or, if you are resident in a country that has adopted a local law to implement or adopt the GDPR such as the United Kingdom (together “GDPR Subjects”), the applicable local law implementing or adopting the GDPR (“Applicable Local Laws”).
 Please see the section “Additional Information for GDPR Subjects” below, for further information.

-When we refer to “personal data” in this Privacy Notice, we mean any information about you from which you can be identified.
-It does not include data where your identity has been removed (anonymous data).
+When we refer to “personal data”, “personal information”, and “personally identifiable information” in this Notice, we mean any information about you from which you can be identified, and otherwise each term has the meaning given to it under the GDPR, CCPA, or other applicable privacy law.
+These terms do not include data where your identity has been removed, from which you cannot be identified, or that cannot be related to you (anonymous data).

 1.2.
 What does this Notice cover?

-This Privacy Notice sets out information relating to the Personal Data we collect from or about you when you apply to work for us, whether as an employee, worker or contractor.
-It will apply when you submit your CV or an application form directly to us, through our online recruitment portal, https://lattice.com/careers, or where your CV or application form has been sent to us by a recruitment agent on your behalf.
+This Notice sets out information relating to the Personal Data we collect from or about you when you apply to work for us, whether as an employee, worker, or contractor.
+It will apply when you submit your resume, CV, cover letter, or other materials submitted with an application form (together or each separately, an “application packet”) directly to us, through our online recruitment portal, https://lattice.com/careers, or where your application packet has been sent to us by a recruitment agent on your behalf.

 1.3.
 How do I contact Lattice?

 For the purposes of the GDPR and Applicable Local Laws, Lattice is the “data controller” of Your Data.
-This means that we are responsible for deciding how we hold and use Your Data.
+For purposes of the CCPA, Lattice collects and processes Your Data as a “business”.
+In each case, this means that we are responsible for deciding how we hold and use Your Data.

-If you have any queries regarding this notice or complaints about our use of Your Data, please contact us at [email protected] or at the address below and we will do our best to deal with your complaint or query as soon as possible.
+If you have any queries regarding this notice or complaints about our use of Your Data, please contact us at [email protected] or at the address below and we will do our best to address your concerns or query as soon as possible.

 2. Information about our use of your data